OAKLAND INTERNATIONAL FINISHES FISCAL YEAR 2017 WITH STRONG PASSENGER TRAFFIC GAINS

 Port of Oakland Director of Aviation, Bryant L. Francis stated, “We are pleased to report the busiest month of the Fiscal Year for passenger traffic at Oakland International.
 Increased awareness of OAK as a convenient and easily accessible Bay Area Gateway for residents and visitors, both domestically and internationally, is driving passenger activity and that growth is poised to continue well into the future.”

 Expanded domestic routes and substantial international growth have been the hallmarks of Oakland’s passenger traffic gains.
 In the last year, Oakland has seen new international service to Puerto Vallarta and Los Cabos by Southwest, and London, Copenhagen, and Barcelona by Norwegian Air.
-Additionally, British Airways and LEVEL began service from OAK this year, to London and Barcelona, respectively.

 Growth is expected to continue in 2018 as three new long haul routes are added: